Deep Multi-View Spatiotemporal Virtual Graph Neural Network for Significant Citywide Ride-hailing Demand Prediction: Methodology

 \subsection{Graph generation}

 Most previous citywide spatiotemporal prediction task is to equally grid the urban area into small segmentation according to longitude and latitude.
 As we discuss above, this approach could lead to many heterogeneous regions or sparse regions, which reduces the accuracy and interpretability of prediction.
-Hence, we propose a novel virtual graph generation method in fine-grained prediction scene to address the problem, which convert the image-based spatial representation to graph-based representation.
+Hence, we propose a novel virtual graph generation method to address the problem, which convert the image-based spatial representation to graph-based representation.
 The virtual graph generation method is divided into three steps, discarding regions, aggregating regions, constructing graphs respectively.

 The first step, discarding regions, is to discard some regions with extremely sparse demands at a certain threshold.
 In citywide spatiotemporal prediction, what we are more concerned about is to capture the significant spatiotemporal dynamics rather than being disturbed by some occasional events.
 In high-granularity grid scene, many regions are statistically sparse, which involve noises and optimization problems for deep learning models.
-Given citywide segmentation divided by longitude and latitude $s=[s_1,s_2,\cdots ,s_n]$, we can calculate the average value of the demand time series $t\in[1,T]$ for each region i in the training set:$\overline{d_i}=\frac{1}{t}(d_1^i+d_2^i+\cdots+d_T^i)$, then discard the sparse demand regions by $\overline{d_i}<\delta$ and get a new region segmentation set $s_{new}=[s_1,s_2,\cdots,s_m ] (m<n)$.
+Given citywide segmentation divided by longitude and latitude $S=[s_1,s_2,\cdots ,s_n]$, we can calculate the average value of the demand time series $t\in[1,T]$ for each region i in the training set:$\overline{d_i}=\frac{1}{t}(d_1^i+d_2^i+\cdots+d_T^i)$, then discard the sparse demand regions by $\overline{d_i}<\delta$ and get a new region segmentation set $S_{new}=[s_1,s_2,\cdots,s_m ] (m<n)$.

 The second step, aggregating regions, is to aggregate some regions with similar spatiotemporal patterns.
-In fine-grained prediction, our aim is to finely distinguish regions with different patterns, avoiding the heterogeneous regions.
-But this could also separate some neighbor regions with similar patterns.
-To strengthen accuracy and interpretability, we aggregate some similar neighbor regions in this step.
+Considering the interpretability of the prediction, our aim is to finely distinguish regions with different patterns, avoiding the heterogeneous regions.
+But fine-grained grids could also separate some neighbor regions with similar patterns.
+To strengthen practicality, we aggregate some similar neighbor regions in this step.
 The aggregation operation is based on the Pearson similarity of different regions, and the specific details are shown in Table 1.